terraform-google-modules/terraform-example-foundation/4-projects/README.md

     1. Review the plan output in your Master's web UI.
 1. Merge changes to production branch with `git checkout -b production` and `git push origin production`.
     1. Review the apply output in your Master's web UI (You might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
-1. After production has been applied apply development and non-production.
+1. After production has been applied, apply development and non-production.
 1. Merge changes to development branch with `git checkout -b development` and `git push origin development`.
     1. Review the apply output in your Master's web UI (You might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).
 1. Merge changes to non-production branch with `git checkout -b non-production` and `git push origin non-production`.